bitpushr/plexdocs/docs/getting-started/overseerr.md

 ![Overseerr Login](../assets/images/overseerr-login2.png)

 !!! tip
-    If you setup 2-factor authentication on your Plex account, which we recommend doing, you will be asked to enter your code after logging in.
+    If you setup 2-factor authentication on your Plex account, which we recommend doing, you will be asked to enter your code after logging in

 Once you are logged in, you will be greeted by the Overseerr main interface which looks like the below image.